How do I make an appointment?

 This varies depending on each individuals circumstances.
 Some people come for brief therapy and others stay longer term.
 This will depend on the difficulties you are experiencing and your needs from counselling.
 I would normally suggest starting off that you commit to coming for 6 sessions and we will review your requirements at that point.

-How long are the sessions and how often will we meet?
+How long are the session and how often will we meet?

 Each session lasts for approx 50 minutes, and we would usually meet at the same time each week.
 Session times are agreed in advance, and there are both morning, afternoon and evening times available.